CoMakery/algorand-security-token/README.md

 # Q&A

-## (QSP-1) Why can frozen and locked accounts receive transfers?
+## (QSP-1) Why locked accounts can receive transfers but frozen accounts cannot?

-The freezing and locking of accounts applies to transfers out of the account.
+Account locking is intended for enforcing token lockup periods.
+For example when Reg D US investors purchase a security they must hold the security for a period of time before transferring.
+The locking of accounts applies to transfers out of the account but not to transfers into the account.
 This allows transfer restrictions to be applied to wallet addresses prior to transferring tokens to them so there is no gap in applying token issuer rules to wallets.

+In contrast, the intended use for freezing accounts is to stop wallet addresses in bad standing from transferring or receiving tokens.
+For example, after a theft or key loss.
+Frozen accounts are blocked from receiving tokens so that peers do not accidentally transfer to these addresses where tokens may be unrecoverable without administrator role intervention.
+Administrator role intervention should be an exceptional case.

-By default a wallet cannot be transferred to.
+By default a wallet group cannot be transferred to.
 In order to transfer into a wallet, a transfer rule must be in place allowing transfers from transfer group x to transfer group y.
 To keep a wallet from receiving any transfers change the transfer group to a group that does not have any group that is allowed to transfer groups to it.
-It is recommended that the default transfer group 0 does not have a rule that allows transfers to it.
+It is recommended that the default transfer group 1 does not have a rule that allows transfers to it.

 ## (QSP-5) Users can have their tokens burnt, what keeps this from happening by accident or unilaterally?